ShishirPatil/gorilla/openfunctions/README.md

 ### Setting Up Your Local Server

-The server API endpoint mirrors the interface of the `openai.ChatCompletion.create` API call, ensuring compatibility with clients using the OpenAI package.
+The server API endpoint mirrors the interface of the API call executed by `openai.ChatCompletion.create`, ensuring compatibility with clients using the OpenAI package.

 Ensure you have the required libraries:
 ```bash
 !pip install fastapi uvicorn transformers torch
 ```

 Similar to the process outlined in the "Running OpenFunctions Locally" section, the model is loaded from HuggingFace for local serving.
+Only use the `get_prompt` format if you are hosting locally.

 ```python
 from fastapi import FastAPI